 Ask a person who loves to read books, “What makes you dedicate hours each day/week to books?” and you will, likely, get as many different answers as the people you ask.
 There is even a strong likelihood that you might find it difficult to find enough booklovers in your acquaintances to ask this question of, given how the most dominant medium today — for reading, writing, watching, listening, etc. — is the internet.
 [For the record, I’m not one of those who thinks that the internet is killing the old-fashioned textual medium.
 It’s just creating more options for reading text.
 A topic for another time, though.]

-For the most part, in addition to the sheer hedonistic pleasure in the art of literature, people go to it to find answers to questions through the lives of others – real or fictional.
+For the most part, in addition to the sheer hedonistic pleasure in the art of literature, people go to it to find answers to questions through the lives of others, real or fictional.
 These may be questions about themselves and/or about things larger than themselves.
-But, mostly, these questions are not clearly-articulated or known, even to one’s self – taking the shape of, simply, a nagging restlessness (which some call escapism) to “know” or to “perceive” something that eludes us.
-And, yes, in today’s world, knowledge and perception is possible through many forms – story/fiction is not the only one – and many media – books being, possibly, the least popular one these days.
-So, this is a poem for those who enjoy stories and prefer to get them from stories in books.
+But, mostly, these questions are not clearly-articulated or known, even to one’s self — taking the shape of, simply, a nagging restlessness (which some call escapism) to “know” or to “perceive” something that eludes us.
+And yes, in today’s world, knowledge and perception is possible through various forms — story/fiction is not the only one —and various media, with books being, possibly, the least popular one these days.
+So this is a poem for those who enjoy stories and prefer to get them from stories in books.

-[A side-note: We, at Storyacious, believe in and celebrate stories across diverse media, as you might know.
-But, these are entirely different experiences – books vs, say, art or photography or movies or plays or music.
-For one, the worlds that each medium creates is different – textual vs aural vs visual.
+[A side-note: I believe in and celebrate stories across diverse media, as you might know.
+But these are entirely different experiences — books versus art or photography or movies or plays or music.
+For one, the worlds that each medium creates is different: textual versus aural versus visual.
 For another, how we inhabit these worlds also varies.
 In the end, it comes down to, what else, personal tastes.
-And, with those those, the more various and unique we are, the better, right?]
+And, with those, the more various and unique we are, the better, right?]

 A few words on Margaret Widdemer.
-She was an award-winning poet and novelist in her time and had also won the Pulitzer (in the early years, when it was called the Columbia University Prize) for her poem collection, ‘The Old Road to Paradise’, from which this poem has been taken.
-She shared the Prize that year with poet, Carl Sandburg (who went on to win 2 more Pulitzers).
+She was an award-winning poet and novelist in her time and had also won the Pulitzer (in the early years, when it was called the Columbia University Prize) for her poem collection, ‘The Old Road to Paradise’.
+This poem is from that latter collection.
+She shared the Prize that year with poet, Carl Sandburg, who went on to win 2 more Pulitzers.

 Born in Pennsylvania and growing up in New Jersey, she started writing poetry while still very young.
 As she grew older, she socialized with many of the famous literati of her time: Pound, Eliot, Fitzgerald, St Vincent Millay, etc. She wrote about them and many others in her memoir, ‘Golden Friends I Had’.

-With 32-something novels, many essays, reviews and short stories in magazines, regular lectures and even a recurring appearance on an NBC radio show called “Do You Want To Write?”, she was both prolific and highly-regarded in her own time.
+With 32-some novels, many essays, reviews and short stories in magazines, regular lectures, and even a recurring appearance on an NBC radio show called “Do You Want To Write?”, she was both prolific and highly-regarded in her own time.

 Nowadays, Widdemer is mostly known in academic and scholarly circles for an essay called “Message and Middlebrow”, which was published in ‘The Saturday Review of Literature’ in February 1933.
 She is credited for having coined the word “middlebrow”.
 But, the essay is much more than the invention of a word.
-And, since it relates to her worldview of literature, reading and writing and, therefore, this poem, let’s spend a bit of time on it here.
+And, since it relates to her worldview of literature, reading, writing, and this poem itself, let’s spend a bit of time on it here.
 You’ll find that it is, despite the 81 years gone, still very relevant today.